-- 2.5.1 Acceptance of the permit does not relieve the applicant of any responsibilities. - 2.5.2 When height or width of load exceeds legal limits, it becomes the responsibility of the permittee to check all overpasses, underpasses, bridges, overhead wires, horizontal openings or other structures for impaired clearance and to bypass or arrange clearance of such locations.
+- 2.5.1 Acceptance of the permit does not relieve the applicant of any responsibilities. - 2.5.2 When height or width of load exceeds legal limits, it becomes the responsibility of the permittee to check all overpasses, underpasses, bridges, overhead wires, horizontal openings, or other structures for impaired clearance and to bypass or arrange clearance of such locations.
 Travel shall not commence unless all obstructions can be safely avoided.
-Routes designated on the permit are to be used with no exceptions unless prior approval of the permit office is obtained. - 2.5.3 The Permittee will make arrangements with the Alaska Railroad for railroad crossings, bridges, signs, signals and other railroad structures: - 2.5.3.1 When any vehicle or vehicle with load travels at slow speed and may occupy a railroad crossing for more than 15 seconds. - 2.5.3.2 When any vehicle or trailer with low vertical clearance or any load hanging low off of trailers which might catch upon, drag over or in any way strike a railroad crossing.
+Routes designated on the permit are to be used with no exceptions unless prior approval of the permit office is obtained. - 2.5.3 The Permittee will ensure that any low hanging vehicle or load shall not contact any roadway or public infrastructure. - 2.5.4 The Permittee will make arrangements with the Alaska Railroad for railroad crossings, bridges, signs, signals, and other railroad structures:

-- 2.5.3.3 When any overheight or overwidth vehicle or vehicle with load may contact any railroad structure. - 2.5.4 Responsibility for Repair of Damage: The permittee is responsible for any damage to the highway or structures.
-In the event of damage to the State facilities such as bridges, overpasses, underpasses, traffic signals, signs, light standards, etc., notify the Department of Transportation telephonically immediately.
+- 2.5.4.1 When any vehicle, or vehicle with load, travels at slow speed and may occupy a railroad crossing for more than 15 seconds. - 2.5.4.2 When any vehicle or load with low vertical clearance, or any low hanging vehicle or load, which might catch upon, drag over, or in any way strike infrastructure at railroad crossings. - 2.5.4.3 When any over-height or overwidth vehicle or load may contact any railroad structure. - 2.5.5 Responsibility for Repair of Damage: The permittee is responsible for any damage to the highway or structures.
+In the event of damage to State facilities such as bridges, overpasses, underpasses, traffic signals, signs, light standards, etc., notify the Department of Transportation telephonically immediately.
 A written report must be filed with the Department of Transportation and Public Facilities (DOT&PF) or other appropriate office within 72 hours after such damage has been done.
-All repairs will be accomplished at the direction of the DOT&PF or other appropriate office and the cost borne by the permittee.
-The owner/lessee shall be responsible for all damage to the public utilities or any other public facility as a result of the move.
+All repairs will be accomplished at the direction of the DOT&PF, or other appropriate office, and the cost borne by the permittee.
+The owner/lessee shall be responsible for all damage to the public utilities or any other public facility as a result of the move. - 2.5.6 Replacement or Duplicate Copy of Permit: Permits are sent to the Permittee or their designee at the time of the request.
+Any additional requests for permit copies will be charged a replacement fee as per 17 AAC 25.380(c).

-2.6 Signs, Flags, Beacons and Radio Equipment for the Cargo-carrying Vehicle.
+2.6 Signs, Flags, Beacons, and Radio Equipment for the Cargo-carrying Vehicle.

-- 2.6.1 SIGNS: Acceptable signs, when specified, shall read "OVERSIZE", "OVERSIZE LOAD", or "WIDE LOAD" for overwidth vehicles/loads, and "OVERSIZE", "OVERSIZE LOAD" or "LONG LOAD" for overlength vehicles/loads.
+- 2.6.1 Signs: Acceptable signs, when specified, shall read "OVERSIZE", "OVERSIZE LOAD", or "WIDE LOAD" for over-width vehicles/loads, and "OVERSIZE", "OVERSIZE LOAD" or "LONG LOAD" for over-length vehicles/loads.
 Signs must be kept clean and clearly visible during the entire trip.
-Signs may be commercially manufactured or hand painted in the following manner: - 2.6.1.1 Color shall be black lettering on yellow background and outlined in black. - 2.6.1.2 Size shall be a minimum of 48" long by 12" wide (48" x 12"). - 2.6.1.3 Lettering shall be a minimum of ten inches tall with a two inch (2") brush stroke.
+Signs may be commercially manufactured or hand painted in the following manner: - 2.6.1.1 Color shall be black lettering on yellow background. - 2.6.1.2 Size shall be a minimum of 48 inches long by 12 inches wide. - 2.6.1.3 Lettering shall be a minimum of 10 inches tall with a 11⁄2 inch brush stroke.